 Quaker parrots are very active.
 Polly will want to chew on or play with pretty much everything, so you’ll need to do some careful birdproofing.
 You’ll also need to provide plenty of perches and toys, including lots of chew toys.
 Ask your vet for specific advice on this.

-Your feathered buddy can eat a high-quality commercial pellet, supplemented with fresh veggies and small amounts of fruit and nuts.
-Like our other patients, Polly has a tendency to get a bit chubby in captivity, due to both overfeeding and a lack of exercise.
-You can also offer your parrot the occasional treat.
-(Tip: millet sprigs are a favorite with these guys.)
-However, limit fatty nuts and seeds.
+For optimal Quaker parakeet care, ensure your feathered buddy consumes a high-quality commercial pellet, supplemented with fresh veggies and modest amounts of fruit and nuts.
+Like our other avian patients, Polly may gain excess weight in captivity, owing to overfeeding and insufficient exercise.
+Offering your parrot the occasional treat, such as millet sprigs—a favorite among these birds—is fine, but you should restrict fatty nuts and seeds.

 One thing that surprises many people is learning that Quaker parrots are restricted or illegal in many states, including California, Hawaii, and Georgia.
 This is because they nest and procreate quickly, and can become quite destructive.
 They are currently legal here in Florida.
 However, if there’s a chance you may leave the Sunshine State one day, that’s also something to consider.